plexinc/qt-fork/qtwebengine/src/3rdparty/chromium/components/background_task_scheduler/README.md

 the stopping methods will be triggered, depending on whether the native parts of the browser are loaded at the time the underlying scheduler decides to stop the task.

+## Launching Browser process

+After the advent of servicfication in chrome, we have the option of launching a background task in a reduced service manager only mode without the need to launch the full browser process.
+In order to enable this, you have to override `NativeBackgroundTask#supportsServiceManagerOnly` and return true or false depending on whether you want to launch service-manager only mode or full browser.

 ## Background processing